 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity α7 nAChR partial agonist (Ki = 1.1 nM in rat; Emax < 10% of the response to ACh in rat and human).
+NS 6740 is a high affinity α7 nAChR partial agonist (Ki = 1.1 nM in rat; Emax < 10% of the response to ACh in rat and human).
 Inhibits ACh (IC50 = 2.7 nM) at α7 nAChR.
 Reduces LPS-induced TNF-α release from microglia enriched cultures.
 Anti-inflammatory.

 |Storage||Store at RT|